What is Advance Care Planning (ACP):

-- Don’t wait for an emergency to have ACP conversations: These conversations should be part of Life’s milestones (for example: getting married, buying a house, having children, changes in living situations) and relationships and health events (upcoming surgeries, being dx with an illness, becoming increasingly frail).
+- Don’t wait for an emergency to have ACP conversations.
+These conversations should be part of life’s milestones (for example: getting married, buying a house, having children, changes in living situations) and relationships and health events (upcoming surgeries, being diagnosed with an illness, becoming increasingly frail).

 - ACP is also about talking to the people who matter most to you – and to your health care professionals – about your wishes.

-- The more people that know about your values, goals and wishes – the more they can help you get the care YOU wish.
+- The more people that know about your values, goals and wishes – the more they can help you get the care you wish for.

 What is a Substitute Decision Maker (SDM):

-- If you come to be*incapable, a substitute decision maker (SDM) will be able to make the decisions that best reflect your wishes/values.
+- If you come to be incapable of making your own care decisions, a substitute decision maker (SDM) will be able to make the decisions that best reflect your wishes/values.

 - The Ontario Health Care Consent Act, includes a hierarchy that provides every person in Ontario with an automatic SDM(s).
 Even if you have never done a Power of Attorney for Personal Care.
 The person(s) that are the highest ranked in this hierarchy and that meet the requirements to act as an SDM(s) will be appointed as such.